You only get one shot, and now you’re wondering—Will my passport photo be accepted?

 There are numerous reasons for your passport pictures to be rejected.

-We have divided them into seven groups—in all of them, we’ll highlight the mistakes authorities find in US passport photos.
+We have divided them into seven groups—in all of them, we’ll highlight the mistakes authorities find in rejected passport photos.
+So, what isn’t allowed in passport photos?
+Here’s a list.

 1. Wrong dimensions